-Regular: The regular Spanish Passport is the most common passport issued to Spanish citizens.
-All Spanish passports currently issued are electronic passports, also known as biometric passports.
+• Regular: The regular passport is the most common passport issued to Spanish citizens.
+All passports currently issued are electronic passports, also known as biometric passports.
 The electronic passport contains an RFID chip embedded in its back cover, capable of identifying its holders without the need for contact with the readers.

-In addition to travel benefits, Spanish citizens enjoy the privileges of being part of the European Union.
+In addition to travel benefits with the Spanish passport, Spanish citizens enjoy the privileges of being part of the European Union.
 As an EU citizen, you have the right to live, work, and study in any EU member state, granting you access to a diverse job market, world-class education, and the opportunity to immerse yourself in the rich cultures and histories of various European countries.

 Since joining the EU in 1986, Spanish citizens have enjoyed numerous benefits, which include: